Miami Attorneys Manage Equitable Distribution in Florida Divorce

 - Identification — Property includes assets and debts.
 Each spouse must fully disclose their property and make the case for whether each item belongs to the marital estate or is a separate possession of the spouse.
 Rules for determining marital and nonmarital property are complex, so parties often dispute ownership at this stage of the proceeding.
 Assets and debts determined to be marital are placed in the marital estate.
 The existence of a prenuptial or postnuptial agreement is also relevant at this point of the proceedings.
 Often, a valid marital agreement that specifically designates property as separate can form the basis for a property settlement.
 At other times, a spouse may challenge an existing agreement, asking the court to declare it null and void.

 - Valuation — A value has to be assigned to each item of the marital estate.
-This process often calls for expert appraisals for real estate, fine art, jewelry, financial instruments, businesses, and other holdings.
+This process often calls for expert appraisals for real estate, fine art, jewelry, retirement accounts, financial instruments, businesses, and other holdings.
 Valuations are also subject to controversy, and parties often hire their own experts to assess what an asset is worth.
 Business valuations can be especially tricky, because they involve more than revenue.
 Branding, customer goodwill and other intangibles can be difficult to assess.

 - Distribution — Once the total value of the estate is known, the court applies various factors to determine what percentage of the whole each spouse is entitled to.
 If the court determines that a high-earning spouse is entitled to 65 percent of the marital estate, the task then becomes assigning certain assets that add up to 65 percent of the value.
 If that party wants a particular asset that exceeds 65 percent of the estate, the parties can negotiate a buyout.